 - Add another tablespoon and repeat until you have used up all the liquid.

-- Place the ball of dough between two pieces of parchment paper which have been lightly floured.
+- Place the ball of dough between two pieces of parchment paper that have been lightly floured.

 - Transfer the parchment with the rolled out dough directly on the baking sheet.